bitcoineindhoven/bitcoineindhoven.nl/README.md

 - ### 2025-04-04 Meetup #7 Place du Nord Eindhoven

-	Every first Friday of the quarter some bitcoiners meet in the wild.
+    Every first Friday of the quarter some bitcoiners meet in the wild at the Bitcoin Eindhoven Meetup.
 As from 16h00 the venue is open and first bitcoiners will be present.
-The interview will start at 18.30.
+This time there will be an interview with *Alles voor Bitcoin* podcast host *Kim de Vos*, starting at 18h30.

+    You can enjoy food and drinks and pay with bitcoin.

     Parking garage almost underneath the venue.
 It’s a 5 minutes walk from the central station of Eindhoven.

     ---